scub45t3v3/HttpError/README.md

 error.message; // Sorry, this is not fully implemented, please try later.
 ```

-### `BadGateway(opt?: {message?: string = 'Sorry, It appears we recieved an error from another service that is needed to fulfill your request, please try again later.', debug?: any, cause?: any} = {})`
+### `BadGateway(opt?: {message?: string = 'Sorry, It appears we received an error from another service that is needed to fulfill your request, please try again later.', debug?: any, cause?: any} = {})`
 **Added in:** v1.0.0

 BadGateway class constructor

 **arguments:**
 1. `opt: object = {}`
-  - `message?: string = 'Sorry, It appears we recieved an error from another service that is needed to fulfill your request, please try again later.'`
+  - `message?: string = 'Sorry, It appears we received an error from another service that is needed to fulfill your request, please try again later.'`
   - `debug?: any`
   - `cause?: any`